July 6, 2026

 Reporting and spend analytics

-Centralized systems capture detailed information about travel spending patterns and vendor performance, giving you the insights needed to optimize your program.
-You can use this data to identify cost-saving opportunities, measure policy compliance rates, and build a case for renegotiating vendor contracts.
+Centralized systems capture detailed information about travel spending patterns and vendor performance, giving you the data needed to optimize your program.
+You can identify cost-saving opportunities, measure policy compliance rates, and build a case for renegotiating vendor contracts.

 Traveler support and duty of care